 Sometimes, less is more when it comes to a company name.

-Popular coffee chain Dunkin’ Donuts rebranded to Dunkin’ in January 2019.
+In January 2019, popular coffee chain Dunkin’ Donuts rebranded to Dunkin’.
 While not a complete rebrand of the visual identity, the company used the new name to align with current and future product offerings.

 This change was not lost on consumers.
 One-third of people (34%) noticed the new company name first, and 32% noticed the logo.